 On my second trip to Korea (I was enamored enough to return less than a year later), four middle-aged Koreans insisted that Jenelle, Katie and I take a seat at their table at a restaurant in Bukhansan National Park.
 They welcomed us with bottles of makkoli (a fermented alcoholic rice drink), Korean pancakes, and tofu, while offering up their thanks for the American participation in the Korean War.
 How do you accept thanks for something you had absolutely nothing to do with?
-We simply smiled and said, “you’re welcome.”
+We smiled and said, “You’re welcome.”

 “That’s what people do here,” my friend Katie (the reason I visited Korea in the first place), later explained.
 Katie has been teaching English in Korea for the past year and she said her students are always sharing their snacks with “Teacher.”

-“Don’t eat food on the subway unless you intend to share it with everyone around you,” Katie added, after I told her about a man who shared his pastry with Jenelle and me on a congested subway car.
+“Don’t eat food on the subway unless you intend to share it with everyone around you,” Katie added, after I told her about a man who shared his pastry with me on a congested subway car.

 This collectivist attitude, that we should look out for the greater good of society instead of our individual desires is paramount in many Eastern cultures.
 And while I have done a fair amount of traveling in Asian countries, my travels in Korea marked the first time where I was a lucky recipient of this philosophy.

 OK, now rewind to my first visit to Korea, when Jess, Katie and I—best friends reunited after more than six months—spent an evening at an outdoor food market.
 Wide-eyed and overzealous, we bounced from one food stall to the next, sampling an array of Korean dishes and guzzling Soju, another fermented alcoholic rice beverage that administers an especially interesting buzz.
 Apparently its got a rich history, too.
 According to The Guardian: